qdot/reztunes/README.txt

  This work is licensed under the Creative Commons Attribution 3.0 license, detailed at http://creativecommons.org/licenses/by/3.0/ .
 You are free to share and remix this sourcecode, providing it is attributed correctly.
+See LICENSE.txt for more information.